Gabrial-8467/falcon/README.md

 ---

 # 🦅 Falcon — “Small language.
 Big possibilities.”
-Falcon is built to grow — from a prototype VM to a complete, scripting language.
+Falcon is built to grow — from a lightweight VM to a complete, scripting language.